 Barcelona is one of the most powerful brands that exist in the world of tourism today.
-It is no coincidence that the number of visitors grows every year, even with the crisis.
-Number of hotels is increasing, more than 350 establishments, 65,000 hotel beds.
-Figures that do not stop…
+The number of visitors is growing every year, even with the crisis.
+Also theb number of hotels is increasing, more than 350 establishments, 65,000 hotel beds.

 However, the message we receive from Barcelona by bike is contradictory.
 In one hand it is a bike friendly city, miles and miles of bike path, a system of bicycle public transportation as the so named “Bicing”, a mostly plain city by the sea… On the other hand, it is an urban conglomeration that scares anyone.
 One and a half million inhabitants, nearly four counting the metropolitan area, many cars, traffic, risks…

 Is there something more appealing that wandering in bicycle in Barcelona Maritime front from Sant Adrià del Besòs until Hotel Vela, passing through the area of the Forum, the Vila Olimpica area and Barceloneta?
 Few things are comparable to this experience, so there are thousands of people who every day make that journey on cheap bikes, urban bikes, electric bikes, mountain bikes, Dutch bikes, and even in ours, in road bikes.
-The purpose is to enjoy the breeze marina, the views, the smell of the sea, the environment of the beach that is breathed in that area throughout the year.
+The purpose is to enjoy the breeze, the views, the smell of the sea.
 Yes, definitely Barcelona is also a high level destination for cyclists.
 Maybe not in the sense that we are used to, winter cycling stages in warm areas by the sea, to train hard, but in a broader, more touristic, more global sense.

 On the other hand Barcelona is a city closely tied to the professional cycling world for many years.
 We do not need to mention the most known Barcelona event, the 1992 Olympics, whose cyclist road race was not held in Barcelona but in Vilafranca del Penedès, with the victory of the unfortunated Fabio Casartelli.

-No need to talk about the Olympics, but need to talk about the World Cycling Championship that took place in Barcelona years 1973 (such a podium: Gimondi, Maertens, Ocaña, with Merckx in fourth) and 1984 (with Claude Criquielion victory, in another grueling race ahead of Corti and Bauer).
-Both in Montjuic mountain, where it was held also the Escalada a Montjuïc, a kind of criterium that closed the cycling season between 1965 and 2007.
+Also the World Cycling Championship took place in Barcelona years 1973 (such a podium: Gimondi, Maertens, Ocaña, with Merckx in fourth) and 1984 (with Claude Criquielion victory, in another grueling race ahead of Corti and Bauer).
+Both Worlds took place in Montjuic mountain, where we also used to have the Escalada a Montjuïc, a kind of criterium that closed the cycling season between 1965 and 2007.
 A nice race in the steep slopes of Montjuic Castle, with the fans supporting their cyclist idols very closely.
 Eddy Merckx used to win also there…

 Barcelona was also end of stage at the Tour de France in 2009, how to forget that?
 The rain marred the day, but the citizen participation was again rated ten.
 The stage came from Girona and the finish was at the Olimpic Stadium.
-Victory was for Hushovd ahead of spaniards Freire and Rojas.
-Reminiscent of the passage of the Tour in Barcelona is the current ciclosportive Barcelona-Andorra, consolidated year after year, on the same route that Tour followed in 2009, and organized by ASO.
+The victory was for Hushovd ahead of spaniards Freire and Rojas.

 Montjuïc is a mountain married to the sports: Olympic Stadium, Palau Sant Jordi, Olympic Museum, Picornell swimming pools (that ones with impressive views of the jumpers and Barcelona in the background).
 And beyond sports Montjuic has so many things to see, the MNAC (Museu Nacional d’Art de Catalunya), the Palau Nacional o Poble Espanyol.
 Hundred per cent touristic.

-I do not refuse to talk about cycling in Barcelona without mentioning the most remarkable mountain in the city: the Tibidabo.
-Anyone who has started to ride on a road bike and lives in Barcelona, has Tibidabo as his initial destination and the place to test himself.
-It is the mountain visible from all over the city, with its church illuminated at night, offering an incredible and beautiful show.
+Cycling in Barcelona is also mentioning the most remarkable mountain in the city: the Tibidabo.
+Tibidabo is the first destination for every cyclist living in Barcelona, and the place to test himself.
+The mountain is visible from all over the city, with its church illuminated at night, offering an incredible and beautiful show.
 The amusement park next to the summital church closes a perfect circle that brings children to the mountain from the early childhood.

 What about climate in Barcelona?
-In this wonderful city cycling can be practiced all year long.
+In this wonderful city we can cycle all year long.
 Even in the most raw winter days, Barcelona cyclists lead north via NII by the coast direction Costa Brava, and lead south direction Sitges, searching the shores of Garraf.
 Weekends of all the year, the main roads going out of the city are packed with cyclists.

-How is it possible?
-So far talking about Barcelona as a touristic destination and still have not spoken the Sagrada Familia, the Casa Batlló, La Pedrera, Parque Güell, the Cathedral, Borne, La Boqueria, the Liceu, Las Ramblas, Camp Nou… The list cannot be closed.
-All these attractions can be discovered much better upon a bike, rather tan driving (impossible!), walking or by public transport.
+We have been talking about Barcelona as a touristic destination and still have not spoken about the Sagrada Familia, the Casa Batlló, La Pedrera, Parque Güell, the Cathedral, Borne, La Boqueria, the Liceu, Las Ramblas, Camp Nou… All these attractions can be discovered much better upon a bike, rather tan driving (impossible!), walking or by public transport.

-But if you go to Barcelona, it would be a pity not visiting some interesting places nearby (from de cyclist point of view).
+But if you go to Barcelona, it would be a pity not visiting some interesting places nearby (from de cyclist prospective).
 First one is Montserrat, the holy mountain for Catalan people, one of the greatest touristic attractions of the country.
 And also a real challenge to climb up there.
-Did you know that climbing there to rengrace the black Virgin of Montserrat (La Moreneta) is a classic among the catalan people?
+Did you know that climbing there to rengrace the black Virgin of Montserrat is a classic among the catalan people?
 Do you want to pray for anyone or anything?
 Then you are in the right place.
 The views of the mountain are spectacular!
-Surrounding the mountain you can see different shapes, the mountain changes.
-An incredible experience.

 Barcelona is a cosmopolitan city that awaits you all year long to ride the bike and also to learn so many interesting things.
 A city that is worth visiting.
 No doubt!